BlocProtocol/BLOC-wiki/docs/mining/mining-with-bloc-electron-wallet.md

 Once you have install the [BLOC Electron Wallet](../wallets/BLOC-GUI-Electron-Wallet.md) click on the miner button from the left menu.

+## **Download**

+You can download the BLOC Electron Wallet from two places

+* BLOC Electron Wallet from [BLOC.MONEY](https://bloc.money/download)
+* BLOC Electron Wallet from [GitHub](https://github.com/furiousteam/BLOC-electron-wallet/releases)

+Once you have downloaded the file, go to your computer and double click the installation package to install the BLOC Electron wallet.
+Select the BLOC wallet application and place it where you like.

 ## **Miner**

 If you want to learn about cryptocurrencies, mining is a great place to start!.